zeek/try-zeek/manager/static/examples/module/readme.markdown

 If you want to convert the final Bro Module that we create in this tutorial to test it with your Bro installation you can also try the naming conventions for Bro Modules.

-For this tutorial chapter we will assume the knowledge from the previous lessons.
+For the next lessons you will need the knowledge from the previous lessons.